 Golf courses are certainly not difficult to find across Long Island.
-No matter where you're sitting, it's likely that a flagstick is dug into a golf hole somewhere within a 15-minute drive of your computer screen.
-Par-3 courses are a different story.
+No matter where you're sitting, it's likely that a flagstick is dug into a golf hole somewhere within a 15-minute drive.
+Par-3 courses, however, are a different story.
 Sometimes during the ongoing love-hate relationship between golfer and driver, you just want to leave home with only a few irons and a putter, but not with the range as the destination.
 The par-3 course satisfies competitive instincts while allowing for some much-needed short-game practice and time away from the woods and long irons.

-Unfortunately, if you live in western Nassau, the closest one is a half-hour away in Babylon.
-Sumpwams Creek is one of only six public par-3s on the Island (an unofficial count), all of which are found in Suffolk.
+Unfortunately for Nassau golfers, the prevalence of par-3 courses is skewed in Suffolk's favor.
+Once you pass the Nickerson Dunes course along the Nassau beaches, the closest one is farther east in Babylon.
+Sumpwams Creek -- short for E. Donald Conroy Golf Course at Sumpwams Creek, a Babylon Village muni -- is one of seven public par-3s on the Island, six of which are found in Suffolk.
 Its nine holes range from distances of 90 to 180 yards, totaling 1,156 yards from the "back" tees.
 Most of the holes are short and simple.
-It is an attractive spot for short iron and wedge practice, as well as a Masters Wednesday-type par-3 competition between friends, albeit without the azaleas.
+It is an attractive spot for short-iron and wedge practice, as well as a Masters Wednesday-type par-3 competition between friends, albeit without the azaleas.

 LAYOUT:

-Sumpwams Creek opens with a 90-yarder, a lone bunker offering protection from very short pitches to the left side.
+Sumpwams Creek opens with a 90-yarder, where a lone bunker offers protection from very short pitches to the left side.
 The 124-yard second hole features gentle mounding on the right side of the green and out-of-bounds within reach of bad pulls on the left.

 A pond sits in the back end of the property, with holes #3 through #5 playing around its perimeter.
 Only one shot on the course finds water infringing upon its line to the flag, that being the tee shot on the 100-yard third.
 Bunkers guard against shots well short or left of the green, and the pond only threatens balls that are topped or chunked off the tee.
 The green on the 104-yard fourth slopes gently toward the back in the direction of two bunkers.
-Hole #5 might be the most uncomfortable hole for beginners -- a dirt path runs up the right rough next to a fence and OB, and the pond splashes along the left side.
+Hole #5 might be the most uncomfortable hole for beginners -- there's a fence and OB to the right, and the pond splashes over on the left.

 The seventh and ninth holes stand out because of their distance and their degree of difficulty in comparison with the rest of the course.
 Both are a bit more hazardous and require execution of skillful shots.

-The 167-yard seventh has a slightly raised green that is shielded by three deep bunkers.
-Players that let carelessness creep into their swings after six short, non-threatening holes can easily find themselves looking up and out of any of the three traps.
-High front faces demand some proficiency with the sand wedge if there are any thoughts of getting up and down for par.
+The 167-yard seventh has a slightly raised green that falls off on all sides.
+Players who let carelessness creep into their swings after six short, non-threatening holes can easily find themselves in the sand or ricocheting off greenside mounding.
 The ninth is the course's longest hole, a 180-yarder with a large bunker on the right of the green's front half.
-A front pin placement should take the bunker out of play, but a pin that's farther back is better protected from an aggressive long iron.
+A diagonal green forces players to go up and over the bunker if they want to get home on the last tee shot of the day.

-Greens are medium-sized and typically flat.
+Also enhancing the atmosphere are smooth, attractive greens with refreshingly few ball marks.
+Surfaces are small to medium-sized and typically flat.
 A few greens are gently sloped -- the fourth from center to back, the sixth from center to front, and the ninth from right to left.

 HOLE(S) TO REMEMBER: